Jason-Rada/Excel_Project-Data_Analytics/Project_2_Analysis/README.md

 #### 💡 Insights

-- 📈 There is a positive correlation between the number of skills requested in job postings and the median salary, particularly in roles like Senior Data Engineer and Data Scientist.
+- 📈 There is a clear link between the number of skills required in job postings and the median salary.
+Jobs like Senior Data Engineer and Data Scientist, which ask for more skills, tend to offer higher pay.
-- 💼 Roles that require fewer skills, like Business Analyst, tend to offer lower salaries, suggesting that more specialized skill sets command higher market value.
+- 💼 Roles that need fewer skills, such as Business Analyst, usually have lower salaries, showing that specialized skills are more valuable in the job market.
     ![2_Project_Analysis_Chart1.png](/0_Resources/Images/2_Project_Analysis_Chart1.png)

 #### 🤔 So What

-- This trend emphasizes the value of acquiring multiple relevant skills, particularly for individuals aiming for higher-paying roles.
+- This trend shows that learning multiple relevant skills can help people reach higher-paying jobs.

 ## 2️⃣ What’s the salary for data jobs in different regions?